Elliot Daly: British & Irish Lions

-Elliot Daly made history on the 2017 tour to New Zealand, both individually and as part of a Test side that claimed a dramatic drawn series with the All Blacks.
-On a personal level, he joined an elite club of people to have played for and against the Lions, and an even smaller club to have scored both for and against The British & Irish Lions.
+Daly made history on the 2017 British & Irish Lions tour to New Zealand, both individually and as part of a test side that claimed a dramatic drawn series with the All Blacks.
+On a personal level, he joined an elite club of people to have played for and against the Lions, and an even smaller club to have scored both for and against the British and Irish Lions.
 In 2013, he was part of the Barbarians side that took on the tourists in Hong Kong on the first leg of their tour to Australia – he even kicked a penalty in the defeat.

-Elliot didn't feature in the Lions defeat to the Blues, he played in the following matches against the Highlanders and Maori All Blacks before going on to play in all three Tests during which he proved his worth and demonstrated how crucial his long-range kicking can be.
-He came within inches of scoring in the second minute of the first Test, collecting Owen Farrell's pass in the left corner after a free-flowing Lions move, but was denied by a tackle from Israel Dagg.

-And in the same game, he was involved in one of the greatest Lions tries ever scored as he exchanged passes with Jonathan Davies, who set up Sean O’Brien to cross the whitewash after Liam Williams’ break.
+Daly did not feature in the match against the Blues, he played in the following fixtures against the Highlanders and Māori All Blacks before going on to play in all three Tests during which he proved his worth and demonstrated how crucial his long-range kicking can be.
+He came within inches of scoring in the second minute of the first test, collecting Owen Farrell's pass in the left corner after a free-flowing Lions move, but was denied by a tackle from Israel Dagg.
+In the same game, he was involved in one of the greatest Lions tries ever scored as he exchanged passes with Jonathan Davies, who set up Sean O'Brien to cross the whitewash after Liam Williams' break.

-Elliot played all 80 minutes of the Lions’ remarkable come-from-behind win in the second Test, before his penalty just after half-time in the third helped bring the Lions back within three points and heap pressure on the All Blacks in Auckland, as the match eventually finished 15–15 to draw the series in historic fashion.
+Daly played all 80 minutes of the Lions' remarkable come-from-behind win in the second test, before his penalty just after half-time in the third helped bring the Lions back within three points and heap pressure on the All Blacks in Auckland, as the match eventually finished 15–15 to draw the series in historic fashion.

-Daly was a talented cricketer as a teenager, representing England Under-15s and Surrey at various age-group levels.
-He was an all-rounder, with fast bowling his forte, and appeared good enough to possibly make the first-class county grade before he chose rugby union.